 With a commitment to making work that doesn’t hurt people or oppress them, definitely be sure to check out zero waste daniel for a creative and zero waste take on ethical designer fashion.
 Sizes range from XS-3X.

-Final Thoughts on recycled and upcycled clothing
+A final word on recycled and upcycled clothing

-There is lots to love when it comes to recycled and upcycled clothing.
+There are lots to love when it comes to recycled and upcycled clothing.
 From denim and patchwork pieces to more traditional takes, recycled and upcycled clothing offers style and versatility, while lightening our environmental footprint and keeping waste out of landfills and oceans.

 I hope this list of brands has got you just as hyped as me to reach for more recycled and upcycled clothing brands.
 But I wouldn’t be any good at this if I didn’t remind you to make sure you really need any new purchases you settle on or to make space in your closet by composting or selling your used clothes online where applicable.